MohamedElashri/utils/git/cp_push/README.md

 # cp_push

-`cp_push` is a script that automates the process of creating a new GitHub repository, initializing a local git repository, committing your code, and pushing it to GitHub.
+`cp_push` is a script that automates the process of creating a new GitHub repository, initializing a local Git repository, committing your code, and pushing it to GitHub.

 ## Features